 This section turns our attention to a collection of geometric flow visualization techniques including oriented streamlines, streamlets, a streamrunner tool, streamcomets, and a real-time animated streamline technique.
 We place special emphasis on necessary measures required in order for geometric techniques to be applicable to real-world data sets.
-There has been a lot of work done in this area.
-And while some of the geometric techniques here have been presented in previous literature, they are often not illustrated in the context of real-world data sets.
-For full overview of related research, see the work by Post et al. [19].
+While some of the geometric techniques here have been presented in previous literature, they are often not illustrated in the context of real-world data sets.
+For full overview of related research, see the work by Post et al. [13].